 1969 Chevy Camaro

-With the exception of the hood and trunk lid, Camaro sheet metal was all-new for 1969.
+With the exception of the hood and trunk lid, sheet metal on the 1969 Camaro was all-new.
 A restyled grille with inset headlamps gave the car a lower, wider look, as did new front and rear bumpers and restyled tail-lamps.

 The RS, SS, and Z-28 platforms were all back, and more popular than ever.
 Like the previous two years, RS and SS options could also be combined.
 Inside, buyers were greeted with more comfortable seats and a new instrument panel.